dougeby/IntuneDocs/intune/planning-guide-support-plan.md

 ---
 # required metadata

-title: Develop an Intune support plan | Microsoft Docs
+title: Develop an Intune support plan
 description: This article helps to develop an Intune support plan for a Microsoft Intune cloud-only design and implementation.
 keywords:
 author: andredm7